The Molecular Cloud Lifecycle I: Constraining H2 formation and dissociation rates with observations: Discussion

 \section{Discussion}

 As we showed in this paper, large fractions of clouds' masses may be far from CSS, with H$_2$ formation and dissociation not balancing each other.
 We demonstrated that observations of H$_2$ emission lines, in combination with gas column densities, may be used to constrain the H$_2$ formation and dissociation rates and to assess whether the gas along the observation LOS is in CSS.
+It is important to note that our method provides LOS integrated rates.
+In real observations, multiple cloud structures may overlap along the same line of sight.
+In such cases, our method can reveal if some portion of the gas is out of CSS, but cannot resolve which specific clouds are responsible.
+This limitation suggests focusing initial applications on well-characterized single-cloud sightlines, such as high-latitude Galactic clouds.